The Nature Trail

 Thanks to a $50,000 Recreational Trails Grant from the Vermont Department of Forests, Parks, and Recreation, the nature trail building got underway Spring 2021.
 The match will be provided by grants and volunteer time.
 Professional trail designer/builder Erin Amadon of Towns4Trails designed the sustainable and scenic trail from the trailhead on North Cambridge Road, across a seasonal stream, through the varied forested land, past a waterfall and gorge, along Dragon Brook, and then across Dragon Brook to the border of the ancient pines and hemlocks of the Cambridge Pines State Forest/Fragile Area.
 Two bridges are necessary, to cross Seasonal Brook up the hill from the trailhead, and Dragon Brook, which runs along the eastern edge of the Preserve.
-Bog bridging will cross an area of tall Ostrich Ferns on route to the Cambridge Pines.
-A start was made on this by students from the Lamoille Union High School Technology and Career Center last spring.
+Bog bridging crosses an area of tall Ostrich Ferns en-route to the Cambridge Pines.

 Click this link to see the trail design.